 The Rural Women’s Day, set aside by the United Nations is meant to focus world's attention on roles of rural women, but also the challenges facing women like Neneh in their daily lives.

-To raise the profile of rural women, sensitise government and public on the crucial roles and fight inequality and prejudices against rural women, UN honors the roles of rural women on 15 October each year, a day before the world food day, 16 October because of their key role in food production
+To raise the profile of rural women, sensitise government and public on the crucial roles and fight inequality and prejudices against rural women, UN honors the roles of rural women on 15 October each year, a day after the world food day because of their key role in food production

 It recognises rural women’s importance in enhancing agricultural and rural development worldwide,

-And its one year since some rural women raised alarm about the life challenges of a rural woman to Musoolula Bantabaa (women’s forum) during the Day’s celebrations held in Brikamaba.
+And it’s one year since some rural women raised alarm about the life challenges to Women’s Bantabaa (women’s forum) during the 2010 Rural Women Day’s celebration in Brikamaba.

 Some disclosed that they depend on men for access to farm lands, which are sometimes of poor quality.
-Fertilizers and tractors they said are given to men who plough all their farms before considering that of the women.
+Fertilizers and tractors they said are given to men.

-Maran Jambang, 55, is a vegetable farmer in her home village of Basse Koba Kunda and treks every morning to her farm some 2 kilometers.
+Maran Jambang, 55, is a vegetable farmer in her home village of Basse Koba Kunda and treks every morning some 2 kilometers to her farm.
 This is part of her daily economic routine, which supports her family.

 “If you are a woman living in a rural area, you are likely to be poorer than a man, more vulnerable, owns no land, be less educated and in poorer health,” she says.

-“Government and women’s right activities should bear in mind that poverty hits hardest at the rural women and should come in to help us."
+“Government and women’s right activities should bear in mind that poverty hits hardest at the rural women and (they) should come in to help us."
+She added

-Action Aid International’s Hunger FREE Scorecard, which was launched in Brikamaba on the celebration of international rural women day, The Gambia is among 20 out of 28 developing countries without possibility of meeting fulfilling its promise in meeting Millennium Development Goal 1 of halving hunger by 2015.
+Action Aid International’s Hunger FREE Scorecard, which was launched in Brikamaba on the celebration of international rural women day, said The Gambia is among 20 out of 28 developing countries without possibility of meeting fulfilling its promise in meeting Millennium Development Goals (MDGs) 1 of halving hunger by 2015.

 Rural women however, believed if the tractors, fertilizers are given to them to maximise their production, they could help in reducing rising hunger and poverty in The Gambia.